umccr/orcabus/lib/workload/components/dynamodb-icav2-handle-event-change-sfn/Readme.md

 * `icaEventPipeName`: `string`  Name of the ica event pipe this step function needs to subscribe to  (Not currently used)
 * `internalEventSource`: `string`  Source of the event we push  (orcabus.bclconvert_interop_qc)

+* `generateOutputsJsonSfn`: `IStateMachine`  The state machine object to generate the outputs json

 * `workflowType`: `string`  Type of the workflow we're handling (bclconvert_interop_qc)
 * `workflowVersion`: `string`  The workflow Version we're using (1.3.1--1.21)  This is not currently used
 * `serviceVersion`: `string`  The service version we're running (2024.05.07)   This is not currently used

+### Building the generateOutputsJsonSfn

+The requirements of this step functions are, given a database uuid, write to the database under the db uuid type to the column 'analysis_output' the outputs in json string format.

+This output json is then used to write the analysisOutput object on a succeeded workflow status.

+An example of a generateOutputsJsonSfn can be found in the bclconvert-interop-qc-pipeline-manager stack.